Quasolaris/NewPipePlaylistExtractor/README.md

 If no update was published or the error still persists, follow these steps:

-1. Go to the pytube package folder (normaly: \~/.local/lib/python3.9/site-packages/pytube)
+1. Go to the pytube package folder (normaly: \~/.local/lib/python3.9/site-packages/pytube  or use `pip list -v` to find it if that doesn't work)
 2. Open the cipher.py file in an editor of your choice (```nano -c cipher.py``` the -c flag displays the line number where your cursor is)
 3. Comment out the following lines: 272 and 273
 4. Paste the following regex beneath the lines you just commented out (Make sure the white spaces are correct, it is python after all):